cvasseng/almostvanilla.js/README.md

   * `DragOver` - emitted when holding a draggable object over the drop target
   * `Drop(payload, type, event)` - emitted when a draggable object is dropped on the target

+**Electron**

+If you're running your stuff in electron, you can use the `av.electron.ipc` object to send/receive ipc messages to/from your node process.

+  * `av.electron.ipc.emit(message, arg1, arg2, ...)`: send an async message to the node process
+  * `av.electron.ipc.on(message, fn)`: handle an incoming async message from the node process

 #Quick Samples

 Example: creating a DIV and appending it to `document.body`: